devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/06-customPages.md

 Most Admin Panels should have some Dashboards or custom pages.

-In AdminForth creation of custom page is very simpl.
+In AdminForth creation of custom page is very simple.

 To add custom package to SPA bundle you have to initialize npm in `custom` directory and install required packages: